pramodpoojary/CucmberJavaGlobalTechChallenge/README.md

 This solution provides a scalable and maintainable approach to automate web applications using Cucumber BDD framework with POM design pattern and JUnit as a unit testing framework.
 Please feel free to explore the code and provide your valuable feedback.

 ## Test specific Observations/Discoveries
-•	Check cart total is $116.00 is failing as actual result coming out to be $145<br>
+•	The test step "Check cart total is $116.00" is failing as actual result coming out to be $145<br>
-•	Had to input address and email while checking out the product for now i have hardcoded the data due to time constraint , we can manage this data in feature file or seprate file and read it at run time.<br>
+•	Had to input address and email while checking out the product, for time being i have hardcoded the data , we can manage this data in feature file or seprate file and read it at run time.<br>
-• And the tests got bit complex due to incomplete navigations in the magento website (for eg: unable to navigate back to cart from checkout page)
+•  due to incomplete navigations in the magento website (for eg: unable to navigate back to cart from checkout page) i had to find a workaround to update the product quantity by navigating to homepage from checkout.